benjamin32561/Camerona/README.md

 ## Quick explanation

-The idea of the project is to find people who doesnt wear mask in a photo, extract data about them and then address them by asking them to wear a mask based on the data found about each person.
+The idea of the project is to find people who doesnt wear mask in a photo, extract data about them and then ask them to wear a mask based on the data found about each person.

 ## Models
 Me and my partner built and trained our model by ourselves using tensorflow and data we found online.